karlotness/pyqg-jax/docs/examples.implparam.md

 In our example we will use a small convolutional network.
 The network here is randomly initialized, but in real use it would likely use trained weights loaded from a file.
 Also, the architecture here has a padding size configured to keep the state sizes constant.
-This pads with zeros, but because system states are periodic it may be desirable to use periodic padding for real applications (see the `"wrap"` mode of {func}`jax.numpy.pad`).
+Because system states are periodic, this example uses circular padding (see the `padding_mode` parameter of {class}`equinox.nn.Conv`).
+Periodic padding can also be added using the `"wrap"` mode of {func}`jax.numpy.pad`.

 ```{code-cell} ipython3
 def param_to_single(param):